 - Nutrient quantity available in a single serving is less compared to what is offered by juice.

-- When blending produce such as potatoes, beets or even carrots, what comes out after blending can be bitter and making it hard to be eaten yet such produce normally contain large amounts of essential nutrients.
+- When blending produce such as potatoes, beets or even carrots, what comes out after blending can be bitter and making it hard to be taken hence ending up wasting yet large amounts of essential nutrients.

 Which one you should choose, juicing or blending?